alwayssmile11a1/GameDesignNotes/README.md

 ## References
 * A theory of fun for game design summary: https://www.allencheng.com/theory-of-fun-for-game-design-raph-koster-summary-pdf/#Main_Points
 * Ultimate level desgin guide: https://www.worldofleveldesign.com/
-* How to survive in gamedev for eleven years without a hit: https://www.youtube.com/watch?v=JmwbYl6f11c

 ## Theories of fun for game design
 * Games are puzzles to teach patterns, in a safe environment with low risk